adoptai/zapi/docs/introduction.md

 ### 1. Get Your API Credentials

-ZAPI uses OAuth authentication with the adopt.ai platform.
+ZAPI uses OAuth authentication with the adopt.ai platform and supports LLM integration.
 You'll need:
 - A `client_id`
 - A `secret` key
+- An LLM `provider` (anthropic, openai, google, or groq)
+- An LLM `api_key` for your chosen provider
+- An LLM `model_name` (e.g., "claude-3-5-sonnet-20241022")

 Add these to your environment or use them directly in your code.